AharonSambol/GraphicIDE/README.md

-I found that having it turn your code into pictures as you're typing was confusing and annoying (also hard to program) so instead I opted for a simpler solution - Each function will go in it's own tab, the tab you're editing will be displayed normally but the other tabs will be displayed as pictures (you can also toggle the current tab between text and picture by pressing the *insert*).
+I found that having it turn your code into pictures as you're typing was confusing and annoying (also hard to program) so instead I opted for a simpler solution - Each function will go in it's own tab, the tab you're editing will be displayed normally but the other tabs will be displayed as pictures (you can also toggle the current tab between text and picture by pressing *insert*).

-# Using it

-In GraphicIDE/bin/Release/net6.0-windows there should be an exe which you can run